Charles Harrison (musician): Belfast

 In 2000, Harrison took up a part-time teaching position at Queen's University Belfast, specialising in harmony, counterpoint and keyboard skills.
 He also became Director of Music at St George's Church, Belfast.

 Lincoln

 In September 2003, Harrison returned to England, having been appointed Assistant Director of Music and Sub Organist of Lincoln Cathedral after Simon Morley left to become Director of Music at Ripon Cathedral.
 Harrison held the position for eleven years, accompanying services and directing the choir of boys and men, and latterly the choir of girls and men.
 Following the resignation of Sarah Baldock in 2014, he took up the position as Organist and Master of the Choristers at Chichester Cathedral.

 Chichester

 Harrison moved to Chichester in September 2014, as Organist and Master of the Choristers, directing the Choir of Chichester Cathedral.
-He has recorded the lest we forget CD, and conducted in many Southern Cathedral Festivals performances, including Johann Sebastian Bach’s St. John’s Passion.
-In 2020, he scheduled the choir for a tour to Germany but it was unfortunately cancelled due to the pandemic.
+He has played or directed world premieres of works by Judith Bingham, Joanna Marsh, Judith Weir, Gabriel Crouch, John Joubert, Philip Moore, Tarik O’Regan and Frederick Stocken.